How To Detail a Car Like a Pro

 - Turn ignition off.

-- Let the car sit with the windows down for deodorizer to settle.
+- Let the car sit with the windows down for the deodorizer to settle.

 How to Maintain Your Car’s Cleanliness